Skip to main contentSkip to breadcrumbsSkip to sub navSkip to doormat

 The Mechanical Engineering Centre assists scientists in any hardware challenge: designing and building prototypes, robotics or any custom-made experimental setup that requires expert skills and professional tools to translate ideas into custom-made products in the service of discovery.

-There are many other services and facilities available to IMP scientists, some of which go beyond the needs of science: the grants management team assists scientists to identify appropriate funding opportunities, file grant applications and submit reports; the purchasing department and store ensure the timely delivery of any product or external service required by a research group; accounting and controlling ensure sound and efficient financial management; human resources supports recruiting and staff development.
+There are many other services and facilities available to IMP scientists, some of which support research more directly than others: the grants management team assists scientists to identify appropriate funding opportunities, file grant applications and submit reports; the purchasing department and store ensure the timely delivery of any product or external service required by a research group; human resources supports recruiting and staff development; Environment, Health, and Safety ensures safe and sound work conditions for all; Ethics and Biosafety backs legal and compliance procedures; the Project Management Office coordinates the smooth implemetnation of projects.
 The cafeteria provides home-made food throughout the week, and facility management ensures that the building and its appliances run smoothly.

 At Vienna BioCenter Core Facilities